Hello lovely readers, please meet life-changing Lazy Falafel. I repeat, life-changing.

 And what’s more, this falafel actually happens to be much healthier than the traditional version as there’s no deep-frying involved, plus being vegan and gluten-free, it’s more accommodating too!

-Looking for more quick and easy plant-based lunch recipes?
-You might like my Mediterranean Chickpea “Tuna” Pittas!
+Looking for more yummy plant-based recipes?
+You might like my:

 - 2 tablespoons oil (olive, vegetable or coconut)